Expo 2020 Dubai Welcomes 411,768 Ticketed Visits In 10 Days - UrduPoint

 Visitors belonged to 175 nationalities, with one in three visitors came from abroad.
 A number of ticket options are open to visitors, with Multi-Day and Season passes proving popular.
 One in five visitors have already visited the expo more than once, according to statistics released by the organisers.

 In this context, Reem bint Ibrahim Al Hashemy, Minister of State for International Cooperation and Director-General of Expo 2020 Dubai, said, "The numbers achieved in the first 10 days reflect the enthusiasm of the world to attend Expo 2020 Dubai.
-We are very happy with this wonderful turnout.
+We are very happy with this wonderful turnout," WAM news agency reported .

 Virtual Expo, virtualexpodubai.com, which launched on September 30 with three million people watching the Opening Ceremony live, has seen a further five million visits between 1-10 October.